andreasthoelke/dotvim/notes/notes-navigation.md

 /co\|fi

 * Lookarounds
-  are just asserting the presense of groups, they dont consume/return the characters This will match 'e's when followed by a space, but dont match the space /\ve(\s)@=
+  are just asserting the presence of groups, they dont consume/return the characters This will match 'e's when followed by a space, but dont match the space /\ve(\s)@=
 /\ve(\s)@!